 - Better call quality – but not great

-Of course, what you’re buying a pair of noise-canceling headphones for is their ability to effectively block out noise.
-In that arena, there are none better than the 1000XM3.
+Of course, what you’re buying a pair of noise-cancelling headphones for is their ability to effectively block out noise.
+In that arena, there were none better than the 1000XM3 until the XM4 came along.

 According to tests done by Sony, the 1000XM3 are four times more effective at canceling noise than the 1000XM2 – an impressive feat considering how well the M2 performed this time last year.